I got the audio for this debate from Apologetics 315, linked below.

 - objective moral value of humans

 The question of the foundations of morality is without a doubt the easiest issue for beginning apologists to discuss with their neighbor.
 If you’re new, then you need to at least listen to his opening speech.
 He’s an excellent speaker, and his rebuttals are very, very smooth.
 The citations of atheist philosophers like Walter Sinnott-Armstrong, e.g. – to show that “religious” wars had nothing to do with religion, really hurt his opponent.
 He seems to cite prominent atheists like Thomas Nagel, Richard Taylor, Michael Shermer, etc., constantly in order to get support for his assertions.
 That took preparation.
-I can’t believe that McDowell is this calm in a debate situation.
+McDowell was very calm in this debate.
+It’s very hard to stay calm when someone is disagreeing with you in front of a crowd, but McDowell did a great job at that.
+He also seemed to be really prepared, because his rebuttals were crisp and concise.

 For those of you who want to understand how these things work, listen to the debate.
 There is a period of cross-examination if you like that sort of thing.
 I do!